HongLWang/LLM-course-homework/README.md

 Place the data folder 'sql_data' in your folder, and you can run tinyGPT_v*.py and tinyGPT_v*_base.py to reproduce the results.

 Due to the small scale of this model, it performs better if the input is of the format [context]+context+[question]+question.
-In tinyGPT_v2_base.py, I also implemented a function "main_only_interactive_chat" that can handle any arbitrary user input; however, the output usually makes no sense.
+In tinyGPT_v2.py, I also implemented a function "Natrual_language_chat" that can handle any arbitrary user input; however, the output usually is not very good.